 While it may be uncommon to see groundwater, it’s really not that far underground!
 The roots of trees and plants go down deep to take advantage of this and in a location like White Sands National Monument, you can even dig your toes into the sand (actually, it’s gypsum that’s been deposited by runoff from the San Andreas and Sacramento Mountains) and feel how much cooler it gets!

 It’s not just plants that need to survive though, animals do too!
-Animals in New Mexico have unique behavioral and morphological adaptations that help them survive the heat and lack of water.
-Many animals are crepuscular (out at dawn and dusk) or nocturnal to make sure that they avoid the heat and sun of the day.
+New Mexican animals have behavioral and morphological adaptations helping them survive the heat and dryness.
+Many are crepuscular (out at dawn and dusk) or nocturnal to avoid the heat and sun of the day.
 Those animals have a burrow or cave that they sleep in during the day to keep them cool.
-Diurnal animals, like the Jack Rabbit, make sure to rest in the shade often before heading to their next hiding spot!
+Diurnal animals, like the Jack Rabbit, rest in the shade before heading to their next hiding spot!
 Their big ears also help to release heat and keep them cool.

 Hummingbirds can handle higher body temperatures, which is great in warm environments.
-They also know how to take advantage of the beautiful plants around them and can be seen darting around in search of nectar to keep them fueled, which in turn helps the plants survive by pollinating them.
+They also take advantage of the beautiful plants around them and dart around in search of nectar.
+This keeps them fueled and in turn helps the plants survive by pollinating them.
 Lizards, like the Little Striped Whiptail, are very speedy (making them hard to photograph!) which keeps their feet from touching the hot ground for too long.

 In terms of water, many small mammals and reptiles rely heavily on metabolic moisture.
-When an animal eats a seed or an insect it retains most of the water that it’s food had and therefore doesn’t need to drink nearly as often, if at all.
-In fact, when the reptiles excrete waste, it is often a very dry, almost powdery substance called uric acid.
+When an animal eats seeds or insects, it retains most of the water that it’s food had.
+Therefore, it doesn’t need to drink nearly as often, if at all.
+In fact, when the reptiles excrete waste, it is a dry, powdery substance called uric acid.
 This prevents water loss.
-Other animals, specifically rodents, have specialized kidneys that are able to remove water from the toxins in their urine and recycle it in their body.
+Rodents, have specialized kidneys that are able to remove water from the toxins in their urine and recycle it in their body.

-While I really wanted a New Mexican Bird of Paradise flower for my garden and a Pocket Mouse or Quail family, they would be unsuited to the PA environment and not survive.
+While I really wanted a New Mexican Bird of Paradise for my garden and a Quail family, they would be unsuited to the PA environment.
 It’s amazing how animals and plants are so unique and fit so well into their habitat!

-Bring the American Southwest into your home!
-Check out my Etsy shop today!
+Explore the plant & animal adaptations to a desert through photography prints – bring the American Southwest into your home!
+Check out my shop today.